Solinea/goldstone-server/HACKING.md

 Depending on your contributor status (core or community), you will either create forks of the [goldstone-server](https://github.com/Solinea/goldstone-server) and [goldstone-docker](https://github.com/Solinea/goldstone-docker) Github repositories, or you will be working on on branches from the main repos.

+The commands given below are for use by core contributors.
 If you are a community contributor, your first step will be to [fork the repositories](https://help.github.com/articles/fork-a-repo/).
-You will also substitute your own github user id for "solinea" in the following clone commands.
+You will also substitute your own github user id for "Solinea" in the following clone commands.

     $ mkdir ~/devel
     $ cd ~/devel